Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 How to Predict Old Dogs Lifespan

-In the past fifty years, the average lifespan of small dogs like the Maltese above, has tripled.
+In the past fifty years, the average lifespan of small dogs like the Maltese pictured, has tripled.
 They used to live to be only six or seven years old, but today it’s not unusual for your Chihuahua to live into late teens or early twenties.
 With an average potential lifespan of fifteen to seventeen years, the onset of old age—when a little dog becomes “senior”—would be about age eleven to thirteen.

 Even large-breed dogs, which age more quickly, commonly reach ten to thirteen years of age—double the lifespan of the past few decades.
 They would, therefore, be considered old starting at about seven years.

 Giant breed dogs (those weighing over eighty pounds or so) tend to age more quickly than smaller pets.
 Great Danes, for example, are considered “senior” at age five, and typically live only seven to nine years.
 There are exceptions, of course, with some very large dogs living healthy, happy lives well into their teens.
 Though he’s no longer a puppy, Bravo (below) weighs just over 100 pounds (he lost 20 pounds when he lost his leg to cancer).
 As a “giant” breed, we tried to keep him happy and healthy as long as possible.
-Although his chemo treatment slowed his disease we cherished every day as a win!
+Although his chemo treatment slowed his disease, we cherished every day as a win!

 Old Dogs & Youthful Doggedness?

-So you have an old fogey doggy–how do you keep him youthful?
+So, you have an old fogey doggy–how do you keep him youthful?
 What happens when that go-go-go puppy attitude turns into a yen for snoozing the day away?
-Dogs can become frustrated when their youthful abilities fade away and they’re no longer able to leap tall buildings–or onto sofas–with a single bound, or chase the Frisbee and catch it without effort.
+Dogs can become frustrated when their youthful abilities fade away and they’re no longer able to leap tall buildings–or onto sofas–with a single bound or chase the Frisbee and catch it without effort.
 They may suffer from brain aging, but you can reverse or slow senility with these tips.

 I have one word for you: ACCOMMODATION.